-'''

-Parameters metabolites_to_add (dict) - Dictionary with metabolite objects or metabolite identifiers as keys and coefficients as values.
+- metabolites_to_add (dict) Dictionary with metabolite objects or metabolite identifiers as keys and coefficients as values.
+If keys are strings (name of a metabolite) the reaction must already be part of a model and a metabolite with the given name must exist in the model. - combine (bool) Describes behavior a metabolite already exists in the reaction.

-'''

-- combine [bool] Describes behavior a metabolite already exists in the reaction.
 True causes the coefficients to be added.
-False causes the coefficient to be replaced. - reversibly [bool] Whether to add the change to the context to make the change reversibly or not (primarily intended for internal use).
+False causes the coefficient to be replaced. - reversibly (bool) Whether to add the change to the context to make the change reversibly or not (primarily intended for internal use).